-You’ll find that most revolve around some central themes: nature, sense of place + culture, human – human / human – land / human – non-human relationships, and memory.
-These are just a few themes that fascinate, inspire, challenge me.
+You’ll find that most revolve around some central themes: nature / ecology, senses of place + culture, human – human / human – land / human – non-human relationships, and memory.
+These are just a few themes that fascinate, inspire, and challenge me.

-The pieces themselves, then, are grouped up top into three broad categories: Essays, Poetry, and Prose.
+The pieces themselves, then, are grouped up top into four broad categories: Essays, Poetry, Prose, and Journalism.
 They’re collections, but not at all dusty old relics on a shelf.
 I’ll be adding new work as I write it!

 And finally… For four months (January – May 2020), I had planned to be somewhere new entirely: Senegal!
-To my dismay, the COVID-19 crisis forced an early return in mid-March.
+To my dismay, the COVID-19 pandemic forced an early return in mid-March.
 However, I was beyond fortunate to be wrapped up for two months in an incredible study abroad opportunity, which spawned many things: some good writing, good pictures, but most importantly, once-in-a-lifetime perspectives + connections.
-If you’d like to see a record of my time there, I posted what I could, when I could in the Senegal page above.
+As a record of my time there, I posted what I could, when I could in the Senegal page above.
 I’d love it if you followed along.

 I used to tell everyone who suggested (loudly and with a big stick) — from language instructors to my author mother to my English-teaching grandmother — that there was no way I’d ever enjoy writing as a hobby.
 To their told-you-so delight, and the ire of my childhood stubbornness… that’s changed.